PowerUser64/colorscheme-shuffler.nvim/README.md

 ```

 Note the special `ON_LOAD` event.
 Using this event will cause
-colorscheme-shuffle.nvim to shuffle the colorscheme while it is calling its
+colorscheme-shuffler.nvim to shuffle the colorscheme while it is calling its
 setup function.
 This can replace setting a colorscheme with
 `vim.cmd.colorscheme()`.
 Also, the `notify` option does not apply here, and the
 command will always be run silently.
 This is because it prevents issues with